boldbi/boldbi-kubernetes/helm/bold-common/README.md

        loadBalancer
       </td>
       <td>
-       Currently we have provided support for Nginx and Istio as Load Balancers in Bold BI.
+       Currently, we have provided support for Nginx and Istio as Load Balancers in Bold BI.
 Please refer to <a href='/helm/docs/common-configuration.md#load-balancing'>this</a> section for configuring Load balancer for Bold BI.
       </td>
     </tr>
     <tr>